Today's Articles

 Earl Conrad

 *Earl Conrad was born on this date in 1906.
-He was a white Jewish-American author.
-He penned at least twenty works of biography, history, and criticism, including book collaborations.
+He was a white Jewish-American author who penned at least twenty biographies, histories, and criticism works, including book collaborations.

 Earl Cohen (his birth name) was born to Eli and Minnie Cohen in Auburn, New York, into a Jewish family with nine siblings.
 He wished to be a writer from a young age.
 His early experience included a time at the Auburn Advertiser-Journal.
 He was "raised in the Judaic tradition."
 However, He chose to Anglicize his name when he began his career as a professional journalist.
 He was a journalist for the newspaper PM in New York City and other papers.